How Do I Remove Mold From The Roof Of Our RV?

 3. If you still have some small stubborn mold stains on the roof, I would suggest you use a soft sponge with some baking soda to clean it up.
 Again test a small area of the roof to make sure that the baking soda is not causing scratches (it should not but just make sure)

-4. Once the roof is dried and cleaned I would suggest that you put a coat or two of wax on the roof.
-A product like
+Save 50% off of Campsites With Passport America4.
+Once the roof is dried and cleaned I would suggest that you put a coat or two of a good

 I hope that this information has been helpful to you.
 If any of our visitors have suggestions for you they can add them by clicking on the add a comment link located near the bottom of this page.